-EDITORIAL CARTOON (GA1 and GA2)

-Definition: A cartoon drawn as a statement of opinion by an editorial cartoonist.
+EDITORIAL CARTOON (GA1 and GA2) Definition: A cartoon drawn as a statement of opinion by an editorial cartoonist.
 The subject/source/topic may either be on-campus or off-campus.
 If the subject/source/topic is off-campus, the editorial cartoon must affect members of the college community in their on-campus roles and/or their off-campus roles as citizens.
 May include a comic strip if it lends itself to a statement of opinion.
 Use of copyrighted images in appropriate fair use manners is acceptable.
+Class: Art/Design Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include aptness, originality, clarity of message, technical/artistic merit, power and persuasiveness in communicating the editorial point of view.

-FRONT PAGE LAYOUT (GB1 and GC1)

-Definition: ANY THREE complete front pages.
+FRONT PAGE LAYOUT (GB1 and GC1) Definition: ANY THREE complete front pages.
 Pages do not need to be from consecutive issues.

-Division: Entries will be judged in one of two divisions: Broadsheet (GB1) and Tabloid (GC1).
-The Page Layout contest is one contest and colleges may enter only one division.

-Entry: One per college.
+Class: Art/Design Entry: One per college.
 One entry equals three complete front pages (they do not have to be consecutive).
 Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include news judgment, use of headlines, use of photos and graphic elements, technical quality and content.
+Awards: Four places, plus up to one honorable mention.

-INSIDE PAGE LAYOUT (GD1 and GD2; GF1 and GF2)

-Definition: Any single inside newspaper page or double truck layout from any section of the newspaper other than Page One.
+INSIDE PAGE LAYOUT (GD1 and GD2; GF1 and GF2) Definition: Any single inside newspaper page or double truck layout from any section of the newspaper other than Page One.
 Page may be open or contain advertising.
 Entry MAY NOT be primarily a photo story-essay layout.
 Clarification: A photo essay is defined as a grouping of three or more photos that visually tell a story and/or make a point without the help of an accompanying story.
 Any text block that runs with a photo story should be no more than 250 words.
 Page designs composed of a written story, as opposed to a text block, and accompanied by multiple photos may be entered in this category.

-Divisions: Entries will be judged in one of two divisions: Broadsheet (GD1 and GD2) and Tabloid (GF1 and GF2).
-The Inside Page Layout contest is one contest and colleges may enter only one division.
+Class: Art/Design Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include effective mix of type, headlines, photos/illustrations and ads where used.

-INFORMATIONAL GRAPHIC (GG1 and GG2)

-Definition: Charted information, graphs, diagrams or maps using illustration or photography.
+INFORMATIONAL GRAPHIC (GG1 and GG2) Definition: Charted information, graphs, diagrams or maps using illustration or photography.
 May be a stand-alone informational graphic.
+Class: Art/Design Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include visual appeal, clarity, accessibility and appropriate sourcing of information presented, and originality of concept.
 Use of color WILL NOT be a factor in judging.
+Awards: Four places, plus up to one honorable mention.

-ILLUSTRATION (GH1 and GH2)

-Definition: Artwork used in lieu of photographs, with intent to enhance any news, feature, sports or opinion article.
+ILLUSTRATION (GH1 and GH2) Definition: Artwork used in lieu of photographs, with intent to enhance any news, feature, sports or opinion article.
 May not include an informational graphic, photo illustration or editorial cartoon.
+Class: Art/Design Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria are clarity of illustration in terms of related material it is designed to enhance, aptness, originality, technical/artistic merit and effectiveness in communicating the intended message.
 Use of color WILL NOT be a factor in judging.
+Awards: Four places, plus up to one honorable mention.